-Some flood insurance features might only be covered as additional extras – without them, you might not be covered for:
+Some flood insurance issues will only be covered as additional extras, so you might not be covered for the following:

-- Alternative accommodation costs: in case your home becomes inhabitable while it’s being repaired after a flood.
-Even if cover is given, you should always make sure you know how much a provider is willing to pay to help you make sure you have enough to cover you for the entire time your home is being repaired.
+- Alternative accommodation costs: In case your home becomes inhabitable while it’s being repaired after a flood.
+Even if cover is provided for this, make sure you know how much your insurer is willing to pay to house you while your home is being repaired

-- Escape of water: if the water damage comes from a pipe leaking or bursting in your home, this will come under the ‘escape of water’ section of your policy, not the flooding cover.
+- Escape of water: If the water damage comes from a pipe leaking or bursting in your home, it comes under the ‘escape of water’ section of your policy, not flooding cover

-It’s a good idea to read the policy documents carefully to see what is and isn’t covered as part of an insurer’s standard flood insurance policy – and what could be added on as additional cover.
+It’s a good idea to read the policy documents carefully to see what is and isn’t covered as part of an insurer’s standard flood insurance policy – and what you can include as additional cover.